Birth Certificate Corrections

 About Birth Certificate Corrections

 Sometimes a parent's name does not appear correctly on a birth certificate.
 Maybe the parent's name is spelled wrong, or a middle name and last name are accidentally reversed.
-When a parent's name is incorrect on a child's birth certificate, the parents can ask the court for an order to correct the birth certificate.
+When a parent's name is incorrect on a birth certificate, you can ask the court for an order to correct the birth certificate.

-If the child was born recently, the parents should first contact the medical records department at the hospital where the child was born.
-Explain the error, and find out if the hospital can assist you in making the correction.
+If the child was born recently, the parents should first contact the medical records department at the hospital.
+Explain the error, and find out if the hospital can make the correction.

-If not, the parents can follow the steps on this page to have the birth certificate corrected.
+If not, follow the steps below to have the birth certificate corrected.

 How to Get a Birth Certificate Corrected